chartcatalogs/water_bodies/README.md

 ## HydroLAKES_polys_v10_shp.zip

 The HydroLAKES database is licensed under a Creative Commons Attribution (CC-BY) 4.0 International License.
-See https://www.hydrosheds.org/products/hydrolakes fro more information.
+See https://www.hydrosheds.org/products/hydrolakes for more information.